unikforceit/snowfall-addons/readme.txt

 1. Upload the plugin folder to the `/wp-content/plugins/` directory, or install the plugin through the WordPress plugins screen directly.
 2. Activate the plugin through the 'Plugins' screen in WordPress
-3. You can type "Woomentor - WooCommerce Elementor Addons + Builder" on your element tabs within Elementor editor and all the avialable elements will appear.
+3. You can type "UnikForce Elementor WooCommerce Builder Elementor For WooCommerce Builder" on your element tabs within Elementor editor and all the avialable elements will appear.

 == Frequently Asked Questions ==